seismic-initiative/consciOS-academic-paper/paper.md

 * Simulation experiments: hierarchical reinforcement learning (HRL) and meta-learning benchmarks with controlled distributional shifts, reproducible environment seeds, and clearly logged policy metadata (policy families, selection traces, reward histories).
 * Hybrid human-in-the-loop tests: human labeling or EGS signals used as shaping rewards or policy selection cues for agent training; evaluation on transfer and human-perceived agency.

-The compact Methods Overview above orients the reader; full procedural detail required for replication (sample sizes, instrumentation settings, pre-registration templates, and code references) is provided in Appendix A and Appendix B.
+The compact Methods Overview above orients the reader; full procedural detail required for replication (sample sizes, instrumentation settings, pre-registration templates, and code references) is provided in Appendix A and Appendix B. Reference implementations and analysis code are available in the project repository [15].

 We present canonical terminology in the Methods and provide ConsciOS aliases in Appendix C to preserve interdisciplinary clarity and public translation without compromising experimental reproducibility.